Aetopia/Lunar-Client-Lite-Launcher/README.md

 Click on the `❐` button to open up LC Lite's directory.
 To save your custom JVM Arguments, you must at least launch LC once via LC Lite to save them.

-5. Configuring the Options Window.
+5. Configuring the LCL's Options.
 Click on the `✎` Button.
-A new window will pop-up and should look like this:
+This will open up Lunar Client Lite's Options and should look like this:
 ⠀[![image.png](https://i.postimg.cc/rwCt9zyR/image.png)](https://postimg.cc/3kNR88v3)

 Here, you can set up a Custom Launch Directory for LC 1.7-1.17 by clicking on `✎`.